AnnSummers/email-generator/README.md

 ## Installation ##

-Install Node.js (and npm, which comes with it) [Node Install Guide](https://docs.npmjs.com/getting-started/installing-node).
+- Install Node.js (and npm, which comes with it) [Node Install Guide](https://docs.npmjs.com/getting-started/installing-node).
+- After these are installed run `sudo npm install grunt -g` and then `sudo npm install grunt-cli -g`

 ## Usage ##